Christian Yelich Player Props: Brewers vs. Reds

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Christian Yelich?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Christian Yelich At The Plate

-- Looking at the 53 games he has played this season, he's went deep in six of them (11.3%), and in 3.2% of his trips to the plate.
+- Looking at the 54 games he has played this year, he's hit a long ball in six of them (11.1%), and in 3.1% of his trips to the dish.

-- In 30.2% of his games this season, Yelich has had at least one RBI.
-He's picked up more than one in 13.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.